dfinity/ic-hs/README.md

 Goals
 -----

-The goals of the reference implemenation are
+The goals of the reference implementation are

  * It evolves in lock-step with the Public Spec.
-At least versioned released of the Public Spec come with a complete implemenation of `ic-stub`.
+At least versioned releases of the Public Spec come with a complete implementation of `ic-stub`.

  * Supplement the prose and pseudo-code in the Public Spec for additional and concrete clarity.